About Vintage Garage Chicago

 There is a $5 admission fee.

-Over 60 percent of our audience are women, mostly in the 24 to 44 age group.
-Men make up over 30 percent of the Garage customer, with the majority being in the 24 to 44 age group.
-Of our customers, 75 percent live on the North end of Chicago within a 10 mile radius, or along the CTA Red Line, which stops less than a block from us at Argyle.
+Over 70% of our audience are women, mostly in the 24 to 44 age group.
+Men make up 30% percent of the Garage customer, with the majority being in the 24 to 44 age group.
+Of our customers, 75 percent live on the northside of Chicago within a 10-mile radius, or along the CTA Red Line, which stops less than a block from us at Argyle.
 The remaining 25 percent travel in from other areas.

-Every month has a theme, but that doesn’t mean that’s the only type of merchandise being sold.
+Every month has a theme.
+It’s just a great bonus.
+All categories are always represented.
 Themes are in addition to the great variety vintage vendors are already bringing.
 It’s just fun.
 Dress the part if you want.
 If you are coming to shop, just because it’s Record Ramp, that doesn’t mean vendors with clothing and jewelry or other items won’t be there.
+It means they will save their vinyl for these shows.
 A theme is just an added bonus.

 How much does it cost to sell?